 Mem-Info: active_anon:895388 inactive_anon:43 isolated_anon:0 active_file:13 inactive_file:9 isolated_file:1 unevictable:0 dirty:0 writeback:0 unstable:0 slab_reclaimable:4352 slab_unreclaimable:7352 mapped:4 shmem:226 pagetables:3101 bounce:0 free:21196 free_pcp:150 free_cma:0

 As you can see, the system had 21,196 pages of free memory when it threw the OOM error.
 With each page on the system holding up to 4 kB of memory, we can assume that the kernel needed to allocate at least 84.784 MB of physical memory to meet the requirements of currently running processes.

 OOM logs are particularly useful for indicating when, and in which parts of your infrastructure, your hosts are raising OOM errors.
 You can answer these questions quickly by sending your OOM logs to Datadog for analysis.

-The Datadog Agent is open source software (GitHub) that runs within your hosts, collecting metrics, traces, and logs.
-The Agent tails log files from your applications and the Linux kernel, detects OOM errors, and sends the logs to Datadog.
+The Datadog Agent is open source software (GitHub) that collects metrics, traces, and logs from your hosts.
+In this section, we’ll show you how to configure the Agent to tail log files from your applications and the Linux kernel, detect OOM errors, and sends the logs to Datadog.